Moyege8/plaintext-password-obfuscation/README.md

 This is version 1 of my password obfuscation solution.
 You will be prompted to provide the vault key every time you run `systemctl start bindplane`.
 Some clients may prefer this solution.
 However, the drawback of manually supplying the vault key at Bindplane startup is that, for automated Linux patch installations, you will need to be present at odd hours (midnight) to provide the vault key.

+The solution described here was implemented on Red Hat Linux release 9.

 > **Note:** Version 2 of this solution uses systemd's `LoadCredentialEncrypted` to supply the vault key at startup.

 ---